simomosi/MachineLearning-MNIST/README.md

 # MachineLearning MNIST
-Academic project consisting in creating a Neural Network **from scratch** to recognise hand-written digits stored in the MNIST database (http://yann.lecun.com/exdb/mnist/).
+Academic project for the *Machine Learning* course consisting in creating a Neural Network **from scratch** to recognise hand-written digits stored in the [**MNIST** database](http://yann.lecun.com/exdb/mnist/).
 The NN is dynamic: it's possible to specify an arbitrary number of layers and nodes per layer.

 The project is divided into 2 parts.
 The main differences are the algorithm used for the weights update and the error function.
 Respectively:
 - Part A uses the *gradient descent* algorithm and the *square sum* error function;